ssantichaivekin/blog/_posts/2018-03-22-finding-internship.md

 I recommend that you go to career services to help you draft your first resume.
 If you think it looks good and it shows that you have the ability they are looking for, then you are good.
 Proofread the resume and submit.
 If that's the case, then generally you won't be reading my article.
 The problem most people face is that they do not have enough experience to secure an internship in the first place.

 Also, some position will require a cover letter.
 The cover letter is not hard to write.
 There is an established template to follow.
 Just go to your school career services and ask for help.
 You should be able to finish it in less than an hour.

+Some, but very few, will require an essay.
+I don't know what to recommend about that.
+I'm generally lazy and will never apply for internships that require an essay.
+However, if you are good at writing, this is your chance.
+Internships that require essay are much less competitive since, you can guess, less people apply.

 ## Third Step: Improve Yourself